omouravictor/adt-library/README.md

 # ADT-Library
-A library system made in C language
+A library system made in C language using abstract data type